Skip to main content

 • relaxation techniques, such as massage, music or dance therapy

-• social interaction, leisure activities and other dementia activities
+• social interaction and leisure activities

 • making changes to your home, such as removing potential trip hazards, making sure the home is well lit and adding grab bars and handrails

-• advice and information from the National Dementia Adviser Service - alzheimer.ie
+• advice and information from the National Dementia Adviser Service

 Assistive technologies